Active Learning Techniques for Pomset Recognizers: An Active Learning Algorithm for Pomset Recognizers

-For any pomset $w \in \SP$, we define the \emph{sifting} operation of $w$ through $\D$: starting at the root of $\D$, at every node labelled by a context $c$ of $\D$ we branch to the right (resp. left) child if $c[w] \in L$ (resp. $c[w] \not\in L$).
+For any pomset $w \in \SP$, we define the \emph{sifting} operation of $w$ through $\D$: starting from the root of $\D$, at every inner node of $\D$ labelled by a context $c$, we perform a MQ on $c[w]$ then branch towards the right (resp. left) child if $c[w] \in L$ (resp. $c[w] \not\in L$).
 We iterate this procedure until a leaf is reached: the matching component $B \in \B$ is the result of the sifting operation.
-We define $\D(w) = B$.
-Note that $\D(w)$ may be undefined if $w$ is sifted into an unlabelled leaf.
+We define $\D(w) = B$. $\D(w)$ may be undefined if $w$ is sifted into an unlabelled leaf, at which point a new component with access pomset $w$ is created (see Algorithm~\ref{algo:expand}).
 Thus, $\D$ can be viewed as a partial function $\SP \to \B$.
-Sifting requires a number of membership queries bounded by the height of $\D$.
-Intuitively, the discrimination tree is used to classify pomsets: pomsets that behave similarly w.r.t. the finite set of distinguishing contexts $\C_B$ are lumped into the same component $B \in \B$.